KUNJAN6902/MultiClass-Classifier/README.md

 5. **CropClassification - Multi Layer ANN.ipynb** file contains Artificial Neural Network model built for the same dataset using KerasClassifier.

+6. **TensorFlow_with_GPU.ipynb** file contains work done on Google Colab using TPOTClassifier.
+TPOT is a python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.

 Any feedback will be appreciated.

 Thanks,